IT Service Management (ITSM)

 What’s important: ITSM adapts to your business, not the other way around.
 Neither an ISO standard nor ITIL (IT Infrastructure Library) dictates which processes and measures are most suitable for your company.
 Understand ITSM correctly.
 The goal is not to implement the maximum possible solutions.
 Success lies in implementing simply what makes sense.

 To implement ITSM practices, you don’t just need the right tool and processes, but also a culture change.
 As mentioned earlier: look at IT within the organisation as a service provider, and not “just another department.”

 Before implementing ITSM, ask yourself the following questions:

-- Is your team ready to implement ITSM practices?
-A company with 150 employees benefits far more from ITSM implementation than a company with 25 employees.
+Is your team ready to implement ITSM practices?
+A company with 150 employees will benefit far more from implementing ITSM than a company with 25 employees.

-- What problems do you ultimately want to solve?
-Is it about cost reduction?
-This can probably be achieved through systematic processes.
+What problems do you ultimately want to solve?
+Is it about reducing costs?
+You can also achieve that through systematic processes.

-- Which framework do you want to use?
+Which framework do you want to use?
 Here you should already be aware of the problem you want to solve.
-Each framework helps to build structure and predictability, but the processes are different and should fit your specific problem.
+Each framework helps build structure and predictability, but the processes are different and should fit your problem.

 The days of a few vendors offering proprietary ITSM solutions are over.
 By integrating specialised tools, which are often available as open source, an ITSM strategy can be implemented cost-effectively.

 This development is the ticket into the ITSM world for small and medium-sized enterprises.
 The functional scope of monitoring, discovery, service desk and IT documentation/CMDB goes far beyond ready-made off-the-shelf solutions.
 Two aspects are important in this context:

 When the company or organisation is ready to take the next development step, additional tools can be integrated via standard interfaces.
 The customer decides on the right time – not a software company that wants to generate more sales.